rmnavr/wy/docs/04_One_liners.md

   f 3 :: f 4 :: f 5         |     (f 3) (f 4) (f 5)
 ```

-Be aware that wy2hy does NOT enforce placing `::` in correct place,
+Wy2hy does NOT fully check if `::` is in correct place,
-so you may end with incorrect hy code if used mindlessly:
+so you may end up with incorrect hy code if used without caution:
 ```hy
 \x :: print                 |   x )( print
 ```